Frequently Asked Questions

 What’s the difference between a dietitian and a nutritionist?

 Nutritionists do not have the same level of education or regulation as dietitians.
 Some nutritionists may have nutrition degrees, or completed short courses/workshops in nutrition, but the term ‘nutritionist’ is not protected so there is no guarantee of their qualifications, or experience.
-Nutritionists can work in a variety of settings, but they are not qualified to provide nutrition advice for people with medical conditions.
+There are some wonderful nutritionists out there, but they are not qualified to provide individual nutrition advice for people with medical conditions.

-Not at all.
+Not necessarily.
 Working with The Nourished Mind could look like many things, from learning about the importance of different foods and nutrients, discussing your physical symptoms and talking about emotions related to eating and goal setting; to coming up with practical solutions to get on top of your eating - together.
 A meal plan is just one of our tools, and may or may not be used in conjunction with many other strategies, depending on your needs.

 How can a dietitian help with an eating disorder?
-Shouldn’t I just see a psychologist?

 No, you don’t need a referral.
 However, if you have been referred, be sure to send us the referral information prior to the appointment to get the most out of our time.
 If your GP has recommended a Chronic Disease Management Plan, or Eating Disorder Management Plan, you’ll need them to complete the plan before our appointment so you can claim your Medicare rebate.

-How does the virtual clinic work?
+How does a virtual dietitian clinic work?

 Where can I find more support?